cheliotk/unity_abm_framework/README.md

 More detailed documentation can be found in the [Wiki](../../wiki).

+## Other

+**ABMU** has been developed and tested with Unity version 2018.3.0f2.
+It should probably work with all newer versions of Unity as well (and probably older versions too), but no guarantees.

 ## Licensing

 The code in this project is licensed under [MIT license](../blob/master/LICENSE).